ornament-orm/ornament/README.md

 multiple languages, where the data might be stored in a `page` table and a `page_i18n` table for the language-specific data.)

+## Installation

+### Composer (recommended)
+Add "monomelodies/ornament" to your `composer.json` requirements:

+    {
+        "require": {
+            "monomelodies/ornament": ">=0.0.1"
+        }
+    }

+### Manual installation
+1. Get the code;
+  1. Clone the repository, e.g. from GitHub;
+  2. Download the ZIP (e.g. from Github) and extract.
+2. Make your project recognize Ornament:
+  1. Register `/path/to/ornament/src` for the namespace `Ornament\\` in your PSR-4 autoloader (recommended);
+  2. Alternatively, manually `include` the files you need.

+## Basic usage
+Ornament models (or "entities" if you're used to Doctrine-speak) are really nothing more than vanilla PHP classes; there is no need to extend any base object of sorts (since you might want to do that in your own framework!).

+Ornament is a _toolkit_, so it supplies a number of `Trait`s one can `use` to extend your models' behaviour beyong the ordinary.